 NorthWest Copper Reports Long Intercepts Within the Northern Extension of the Kwanika Deposit, Including 364.20 Metres at 0.27% CuEq

-/EIN News/ -- VANCOUVER, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- NorthWest Copper (“NorthWest” or “the Company”) (TSX-V: NWST) (OTCQX: NWCCF) is pleased to announce results from four holes drilled in the northern lobe of the Kwanika Deposit’s Central Zone1 (Figures 1 and 2).
+VANCOUVER, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- NorthWest Copper ("NorthWest" or "the Company") NWST NWCCF is pleased to announce results from four holes drilled in the northern lobe of the Kwanika Deposit's Central Zone1 (Figures 1 and 2).
 These holes returned long intercepts of copper and gold mineralization.
 Highlights include:

 -